awrelyah/react-photography-portfolio/README.md

 # to do
 - the whole image gallery section (placement etc)
 - smooth transitions
-- hide navbar when scrolling down
+- hide navbar when scrolling down (done)
 - contact form
 - footer